Resource Library

 Creative Insights is a series of free online sessions presented by Auckland Council and Te Taumata Toi-a-Iwi which aim to make creative sector research more accessible, relatable, and relevant.

-Check out the video and resources from our first session here!
+Check out the videos and resources from the first three webinars in the series here!

 The Government’s draft creative and cultural strategy, Amplify, aims “to spark a conversation’ about the direction of the sector.